bobbysciacchitano/react-from-scratch/README.md

 #### So what's going on here?

-All React components are either a function or a class (we'll look at this in-depth later).
+All React components are either a function or a class (we'll look at classes when we're dealing with state later).
 Basically we're exporting a function that returns some HTML. - A super basic almost kernel-like component.

 #### Now can we talk about HTML in JS?